frederic-perez/AmE-dictionary/data/idioms.md

 __buck the trend__
 __bucket list__ :three::hammer: _That’s one of my bucket list items._
 __buckle down__ _Buckle down and work harder._
-__buckle up__ :nine::hammer: _Bucking up a seat belt._ _Oregon law calls for drivers and passengers to buckle up for safety in both the front and back seats._ __4__ _slang_ Prepare for what is about to happen, such as danger, excitement, trouble, etc. _The boss is in a terrible mood today, so buckle up!_ _Buckle up, folks.
+__buckle up__ :dart::nine: __1__ To anchor or fasten something or someone in place.
+In this usage, a noun or pronoun can be used between “buckle” and “up.” _Are the bikes securely buckled up?_ _Can you please buckle the baby up in her highchair?_ __2__ To anchor or fasten oneself or another in place with a seatbelt, as in a vehicle.
+In this usage, a noun or pronoun can be used between “buckle” and “up.” _Can you buckle the baby up while I put our bags in the trunk?_ _This car is not moving until everyone is buckled up!_ __3__ To bend at the waist. _She keeps buckling up and clutching her stomach, so the pain must be pretty bad—let’s take her to the doctor._ _I buckled up laughing when Jeff told that Joke at the meeting._ __4__ :dart: _slang_ Prepare for what is about to happen, such as danger, excitement, trouble, etc. _The boss is in a terrible mood today, so buckle up!_ _Buckle up, folks.
 This game is going down to the wire!_
 __buff up__
 __bug off__ _slang_
 __bug__ __7__ _v_ To annoy, pester, or irritate someone. _I don’t know what it is about Tom, but he just bugs me whenever I’m around him._ _Your kids will be too busy bugging you to buy them cotton candy at the concession._